k-stz/config-weaver-operator/notes.md

 Now the value will be defaulted whenever it is not supplied or deleted.

 ### ginkgo test regression
 At this point the ginkgo test failed because the serviceAccount was empty.
 Even though it is defaulted.
+No really,  tested this twice, maybe the `envtest` kube-apiserver doesn't do defaulting.
 And secondly because it doesn't even find the "default" service Account, so had to create it as well.

 Next it yielded a failling test with:
 "insufficient permissions on service account system:serviceaccount:default:default.
 Not authorized to create, update or delete configmaps in the following namespaces [target-ns default],"